ValValeria/Film-App/README.md

 * delete orders
 * add orders

 Also there is the admin panel, which is available only for super user (`http://127.0.0.1:8000/admin`).
-To become the privilege user, you need change the user status from `user` to `admin` in the table, named `laravel_user` or log in as user with email `adminadmin@gm.com` and password `adminadminadmin`
+To become the privilege user, you need change the user status from `user` to `admin` in the table, named `laravel_user` or log in as user with email `adminadmin1@gm.com` and password `adminadminadmin1`

 ## Screenshots